hyperledger-labs/splice/docs/src/validator_operator/self_hosting.rst

 Transfer Canton Coin
 --------------------

 ..
-TODO(Arne): Still needs to be updated.
+TODO(M1-02): Still needs to be updated.

 If not already done, start the canton-coin console with a wallet: ::